Cycling is an essential mode of transport as well as an important recreation and sport activity that has great

 A key theme within the Whitehorse Cycling Strategy is for Council to develop a network of cycling routes that predominantly use local roads to connect to key destinations such as schools, shops, transport hubs and recreational facilities.
 Using local streets rather than busier roads is safer and less stressful and aims to encourage community members to start riding or ride more often.

 Find out more information about the Easy Ride routes.

 Whitehorse has some fantastic off road cycling routes as well as a great network of on-road bicycle paths.

 Council’s Walking and Wheeling Guide (2.77MB) highlights some of the wonderful parks and walking tracks within the municipality.
-The guide includes information on required levels of fitness, disability access, general facilities and lists the location of some of the BMX tracks, mountain bike tracks, skate parks and playgrounds in Whitehorse.
+It also includes information on required levels of fitness, disability access, general facilities and lists the location of some of the BMX tracks, mountain bike tracks, skate parks and playgrounds in Whitehorse.

 Some of the most popular bike routes include: